ghorwin/palm-pilot-tools/README.md

 For those who still own one of the old Palm organizers like my TX and would like to still use this, I'm attempting to update the source code of the original palm-link software to make it work with modern cloud-based organizers/address books.

-Personal goal: get the Palm to _convieniently_ sync with OwnCloud/NextCloud caldav/carddav devices.
+Personal goal: get the Palm to _conveniently_ sync with OwnCloud/NextCloud caldav/carddav devices.

 ## Target platform